 We won’t go into all the details (you can find !) but being dehydrated can cause headaches and drinking water before taking any medication can help ease your pain naturally.

 While exercise might not be the best “in the moment” cure for a headache, regular exercise can help prevent headaches and migraines.

-Several studies have shown that regular aerobic exercise can help make migraines come less often and make them less severe, says Nada Hindiyeh, MD, a clinical assistant professor of neurology.
+Several studies have shown that regular aerobic exercise can help make migraines come less often and make them less severe, says Nada Hindiyeh, MD,

 Stress and headaches go hand-in-hand and since exercise can help reduce and keep stress under control, staying active and moving frequently can also help prevent headaches.
 But if you’re using exercise to help prevent headaches, follow some of these tips.